onlyone020608/grocey-backend/README.md

 **Grocey** is an AI-powered smart grocery assistant that learns from users' fridge contents and consumption patterns to recommend optimal shopping lists.
 The system is designed under the assumption that real-time ingredient data is provided by a smart fridge (e.g., Samsung Bespoke).
 Using reinforcement learning, Grocey predicts the ideal purchase timing and suggests items that minimize waste and maximize utility.

 For implementation and testing, dummy data was used to simulate realistic scenarios.
+To simulate consumption behavior, a post-recommendation event randomly removes a subset of fridge items.
+This mimics ingredient usage, allowing the reinforcement learning agent to observe state transitions and learn effective policies.

 ### 2. Problem Statement
 Traditional supervised learning methods require large volumes of labeled data, which is often impractical in real-world applications.
 In contrast, **reinforcement learning (RL)** can model user behavior with minimal data by learning through interaction and feedback.
 While RL has shown strong results in fields such as gaming and robotics, its application to **everyday decision-making scenarios**—like consumer shopping habits—has been limited.
 This project explores how RL can be applied to **optimize grocery shopping behavior** based on real-time fridge inventory data.